carbon-language/carbon-lang/libcxx/docs/DesignDocs/VisibilityMacros.rst

   On all other platforms, this macro has an empty definition.

 **_LIBCPP_EXTERN_TEMPLATE_INLINE_VISIBILITY**
-  Mark a member function of a class template as hidden and inline except when building the libc++ library where it marks the symbol as being exported by the library.
+  Mark a member function of a class template as visible and always inline.
+This macro should only be applied to member functions of class templates that are externally instantiated.
+It is important that these symbols are not marked as hidden as that will prevent the dylib definition from being found.

   This macro is used to maintain ABI compatibility for symbols that have been historically exported by the libc++ library but are now marked inline.
-It should only be applied to member functions of class templates that are externally instantiated.

 **_LIBCPP_EXCEPTION_ABI**
   Mark the member functions, typeinfo, and vtable of the type as being exported